Raffaello/sdl2-vga-terminal/README.md

 Some must and ides:

-- add test to checking the WasInit subsystem working as expected.

-- fix glitches on linux.
-- add a relative 'at' method within the viewport?
 - clear with bgCol, and only viewport.
-- register event handler (Windows)
 - complete the cursor functionality (When typing show the cursor not blinking (reset timer?)
 - CI with Azure Devops, travis, appveyor, sonarcloud lgtm, etc...
 - decouple vga modes